Massacre: Bodies that Matter 2

 Cite this paper.

 Walls, G. (2024).
-Massacre – Bodies the Matter: the mapping of queer violence in Sydney, Australia between 1970 and 2010.
+Massacre – Bodies that Matter: the mapping of queer violence in Sydney, Australia between 1970 and 2010.
 International Journal of Cartography, 1–22. https://doi.org/10.1080/23729333.2024.2419692

 My life (The Failure of Modernism)